How many daughter cells are produced at the end of mitosis? | Channels for Pearson+

 During anaphase, the sister chromatids are pulled apart to opposite poles of the cell, ensuring each new cell will receive an identical set of chromosomes.

-In telophase, the nuclear membranes start to reform around each set of chromosomes, preparing for the final separation.
+In telophase, the nuclear membranes start to reform around each set of chromosomes, and the cell begins to divide.

-Cytokinesis is the final step where the cytoplasm divides, resulting in two separate daughter cells, each with the same number of chromosomes as the original cell.
+Finally, cytokinesis completes the process by physically splitting the cytoplasm, resulting in two separate daughter cells.

 Watch next